More Info, Less Direction

 However, that is not to say you have to stay quiet and take whatever is given.
 There are plenty of creative teams who live up to that way-too-true stereotype.
 There’s a way to balance the process.

-Example: “The font choices in the logo options aren’t working for this because we want to attract a more sophisticated buyer, and these look too simplistic.”
+Example: Here is how to be directional in your feedback.
+“The font choices in the logo options aren’t working for this because we want to attract a more sophisticated buyer, and these look too simplistic.”

 By taking this approach, you have just equipped the creative to do what they do best: Create.